 Do you have an autoimmune disease or know someone who does?
 They may want to check out the autoimmune protocol and change up their diet along with making changes in their home

 An easy roasted vegetable dish with jicama and green beans.
-It's a delicious AIP paleo friendly recipe seasoned with olive oil, garlic, and herbs.
+It's a delicious paleo friendly recipe seasoned with olive oil, garlic, and herbs.

 - 1 medium jicama cubed